Alva-Theaters/Sequencer/README.md

 • Blender’s highly customizable UI themes and keymap
 • Performance capture for moving lights using motion tracking
 • Many other tools within Blender that have been under continuous, iterative evolution for 3 decades

+**BORING DEV NOTES:**
+I'm experimenting with the new 4.1 stable build.
+I'm finding that that the new "Cancel" UI element they added to popup menus does indeed affect ALL popup menus including addon ones (see release video if you haven't already).
+Will need to expidite adding cancel logic to all those modals now.
+The button does not appear to be causing runtime errors, fortunately.